gorbit99/codewindow.nvim/README.md

 ## TODO

-- Toggle function - this is an oversight I'm too tired to fix right now, but shouldn't take long
 - Help pages for the functions
 - Faster updates - theoretically only the lines that were edited need updating
 - Git support - I have a free column on the right reserved for it